Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Experiments

 \tref{t,time} and \tref{t,mem} compare the time and memory cost of methods 1 (auto-diff) and 2 (proposed).
 The CPU is Intel(R) Xeon(R) Gold 6138 CPU @ 2.00GHz and the GPU is an Nvidia(R) RTX2080Ti.
 We used PyTorch 1.9.1 and torchkbnufft 1.1.0.
-The memory usage is tracked by $\texttt{torch.cuda.memory\_allocated}$ on Nvidia GPUs.
+The memory usage was tracked by $\texttt{torch.cuda.max\_memory\_allocated}$ on Nvidia GPUs.
+We implemented the numerical experiments with torchkbnufft\footnote{\url{https://github.com/mmuckley/torchkbnufft}} \cite{muckley:20:tah} and MIRTorch\footnote{\url{https://github.com/guanhuaw/MIRTorch}} toolboxes.

-Our method is much faster than auto-differentiation on both GPUs and CPUs, and uses much less memory. \blue{ Importantly, the PSD inverse Jacobian was impossible for the 3D case, whereas the proposed approach fit comfortably in GPU memory. }
+Our method is much faster than auto-differentiation on both GPUs and CPUs, and uses less memory.
+Importantly, the PSD inverse Jacobian is impractical for the 3D case, whereas the proposed approach fit comfortably in GPU's onboard memory.